annmaryroy/QubiC-FPGA-Based-Quantum-Control/screenshots/README.md

 # Screenshots

-Screenshots showing installation, execution, and outputs of the QubiC tutorials.
+This folder contains screenshots captured during the installation and execution of the official QubiC tutorials.

+## Categories

+- Installation
+- Tutorial execution
+- Calibration experiments
+- Emulator execution